christian-byrne/Keckley/README.md

 ### URGENT

-- changing naming from "composite" to "alpha channel" and "blended composite" to "composite"
-- each project should save a copy of the config used to create it, then if selecting an existing project, that config should be loaded
+- the keyframe analysis should be with the LAST keyframe, not with the frame immediately prior to cur
+- in keyframe algorithm, set max keyframe group size and automatically set new keyframe if exceeding
 - set SD configs
     - ensure composite saving is on
 - auto start SD
-- select composites from output temp folder
-- delete output temp folder after user selection/discrimination
-- in keyframe algorithm, set max keyframe group size and automatically set new keyframe if exceeding

 ### LESS URGENT

-- folders and names should be saved/determined/selected by a singleton manager
-    - options should be based on config if new project
+- prepend CLIP interrogation
 - ID hashes
-- implement the handler for all system calls across classes
+- shutil over `cp` shell cmd

 ### OPTIONAL FEATURES